danieldunderfelt/very-cool/src/content/about.md

 ### The technology

 The site is built with open-source technologies (GatsbyJS)[https://www.gatsbyjs.org/] and [React](https://reactjs.org/).
 We use [Netlify CMS](https://www.netlifycms.org/) to manage content and we are hosted on [Netlify](https://www.netlify.com/).
-These technologies and services are what enables this website to work reliably and fast like lightning.
+These technologies and services are what enables this website to work reliably and fast like lightning!

 For analytics we use the open-source app [Fathom](https://usefathom.com/) installed on our own server.
 Fathom allows us to gather valuable insight into how the website is performing while not encroaching on our readers' privacy.
 Read more in our [privacy policy](/privacy-policy).